Top 20 JIRA Interview Questions and Answers

 Answer: An issue can be shared with other users in JIRA by using the share option available on the issue description page.

-When share option for any particular issue is clicked, it contains the link to the issue to be shared along with ‘Username or Email’ and ‘Note’ field that has to be filled.
+When a share option for any particular issue is clicked, it contains a link to the issue to be shared along with ‘Username or Email’ and ‘Note’ field that has to be filled.

-Q #8) What is the importance of labeling issue?
+Q #8) What is the importance of labeling issues?

 Answer: Labeling an issue is basically done to categorize an issue within a particular section which in turn can be easily searched with the help of labels.

-Label for a particular issue can be initially set at the time of creating the issue, while it can edit also within the issue.
+Labels for a particular issue can be initially set at the time of creating the issue, while they can also be edited within the issue.
 Label field is displayed under the ‘Details’ section as shown below in the figure:

 Q #9) How is an issue linked in JIRA?